 By She Drags

 I do the same thing with my hair since I have so much gray.
 I keep the roots retouched with light brown and the rest is a golden blonde which looks great.
 I do it myself with a toothbrush barely on the roots and I only leave it on 20 minutes so it looks natural.
-The toothbrush evens it out when applied to the roots, but I never get on the blonde.
-It just blends in.
-Hopefully this helps!
-I use revlon colorsilk.

 I've been doing my hair for over 30 years, and unfortunately, this is how it works.
 There is no way to find all of the original hair strands to lighten their roots.
 It's pretty much the same when going to a hairdresser, except when you have your hair foiled, it is much more noticeable.
 I do prefer pulling my hair through a cap rather than getting it foiled.
 I try not to pull large clumps of hair through, making it much less noticeable, but the hair ends do get lighter.
+Call Revlon and ask what color would be good to give you low lights.
+These are darker streaks, similar to your natural hair color.
+Pull them through a cap too.
+They'll make your hair darker, so when you choose to do new highlights, your hair won't be too light.
+You can also just lighten or darken the top of you head by dyeing individual streaks, which will make your hair look more uniform and the streaks growing out less noticeable.

 According to "The Encyclopedia of Hair Coloring by Clairol" it has a small section entitled: "When Retouching".